 6. Dogs Have Clean Mouths

-Dogs do have natural bacteria in their mouth that helps them stay clean.
+Dogs do have natural bacteria in their mouth that helps them stay clean and there is a dog myth that their. mouths are cleaner than ours.
 However, it doesn’t protect the dog’s mouth against all bacteria – just certain ones!
 Therefore, dogs can quickly get you sick by licking your face or around open wounds.

 Your dog cannot magically heal your wounds with their tongue – or even their wounds, for that matter.